Buying Guide - LED Light Bulbs

 One of the biggest advantages of LED light bulbs is their lifespan.
 They typically have an average rated life anywhere between 15,000 to 30,000 hours, and can even be as high as 50,000 hours.
 This is 10-20 times longer than an incandescent bulb, which only has a life of between 1,000 to 2,000 hours.

 The long life of LED light bulbs can be a real advantage.
-Click here to read more about LED lifespans.
+Read our guide for more information about LED lifespans.

 The colour temperature of a light bulb refers to the type of white light it emits.
 For example, a ‘warm’ white bulb would give off a softer, yellower light, suited to living rooms or bedrooms, while a ‘cool’ white bulb would give off a bluer, more intense light more suitable for kitchens and workspaces.